 Memorial Lecture Series

-The family and friends of John and Koplas established this Memorial Lecture Series through the Lockport Public Library to honor their devotion to teaching and to celebrate their lifelong passion for learning.
+The family and friends of John and Dianne Koplas established this lecture series in cooperation with Lockport Public Library to honor the Koplases’ devotion to teaching and to celebrate their lifelong passion for learning.

 The Koplas family would like to express their appreciation for all the contributions which established this lecture series.
-For continued support of this memorial, please contact the Lockport Public Library.
+To learn how you can support this memorial, please contact the library at 433-5935.